slint-ui/slint/docs/langref/src/focus.md

 # Focus Handling

-Certain elements such as ```TextInput``` accept not only input from the mouse/finger but also key events originating from (virtual) keyboards.
+Certain elements such as `TextInput` accept not only input from the mouse/finger but also key events originating from (virtual) keyboards.
 In order for an item to receive these events, it must have the focus.
-This is visible through the `has-focus` property.
+This is visible through the `has-focus` (out) property.

 You can manually activate the focus on an element by calling `focus()`: